frontwork-org/frontwork/DOCUMENTATION.md

 ### Route
 Routes contains the path where the spezific Component will be executed.
-The path con also contain "*" which mean any but not empty characters for the desired directory.
+The path can also contain "*" (single wildcard) which mean any characters for the desired directory.
 Example:

-    /hello/*
+- `/api/users/*` matches `/api/users/123`

+The "**" (double asterisk) typically matches zero or more path segments in routing.
+Double asterisk should be listed last in the routing lists, otherwise there may routing collisions.
+Example matches:
+- Route "/api/**" will match:
+  - "/api"
+  - "/api/users"
+  - "/api/users/123"
+  - "/api/any/number/of/segments"
+- Route "/api/**/settings" will match:
+  - "/api/settings"
+  - "/api/users/settings"
+  - "/api/users/123/settings"
+- Route "/api/**" will match:
+  - "/api"
+  - "/api/users"
+  - "/api/users/123"

 #### Routes collision
 To handle issue that a route like "/hello/*" make "/hello/world" never in use.
 It is a easy fix by ordering the array of routes.
 The priority is first come, first served.